Want to know how to become a bestselling author? Let’s dig into to this question via a cheeky little bugger wrote into the blog:

-* All awkward action sequences aside, you should definitely read SKULLDUGGERY PLEASANT or any of its sequels if you write MG.
+* This awkward action sequence aside, you should definitely read SKULLDUGGERY PLEASANT or any of its sequels if you write MG.
 It’s a great mix of action and adventure that appeals to girls and boys, realistic and fantasy lovers alike.

 * Latin: “god from the machine.”
 This term refers to “a plot device in which a person or thing appears or is introduced suddenly and unexpectedly and provides a contrived solution to an apparently insoluble difficulty” (nice, articulate definition from Wikipedia).
 This means that if something feels like a “cop out” in your book…if ane scape is too easy or too good to be true…your reader will probably think so, too, and you’ll lose credibility and authenticity points with them.

 Are you getting my drift?
 What do the two above mss. have in common?
 What’s that?
-Did you say “lot’s o’ blabbing”?
+Did you say “lot’s o’ blabbing while writing a scene”?
 Ding, ding, ding!
 We have a winner!

 I’ve never met a publishing professional who wouldn’t also want to know: “What happens next?”

 An author who’s writing a scene that’s heavy on conversation usually intends for it to serve as a) an info-dump (about a world, a situation, a threat, a character, etc.), or b) to bask in their own wit/wordplay/writing.

 Both of these pose huge revision problems.
 Huge.
 Make-you-want-to-eat-a-sheet-of-tiramisu-from-Costco huge (I know from experience… I can still taste the powdered chocolate dusting my tear-stained cheeks).
 The first author wails: “But how else do I introduce all that information???
 It’s the crux of my story!!!”